ayoisaiah/f2/README.md

 The time attributes of a file can be used in the replacement string.
 F2 provides variables that enable you to access the file creation time, modification time, access time and more.

-- `ctime`: The time at which file metadata was changed.
-(Windows, macOS, and Linux).
+- `ctime`: The time at which file metadata was changed (Windows, macOS, and Linux).
 - `btime`: File birth time (Windows and macOS).
 - `atime`: The last time the file was accessed or read (Windows, macOS and Linux).
-- `mtime`: Time of last file modification (Windows, macOS and Linux).
+- `mtime`: The last time the contents of the file was modified (Windows, macOS and Linux).
 - `now`: The current time.

 The above variables must be combined with any of the following date tokens: